uzh/z-pool-tool/README.md

 1. `make test-clean` -> clean prepare for tests and run then (on failiures: debug)
 1. `make lock`
 1. commit all changes
+1. release a new version depending on updates

 ## 🚀 Release new version